mgonza51/p5rkt/discussion.md

 For this question, please add your `.ifa` programs either (a) here or (b) to the repo and write where they are in this file.

+Response:
+Intermediate Representations of New4.ifa.
+(cond [(+ 1 2) (print 50)] [(* 3 2) (print 70)] [else (print 80)]).
+This is the starting point, representing the program in its high-level language form.
+The program contains a cond expression with three conditions and an else branch.
+Using IfArith-Tiny,  the program is translated from IfArith to a simpler representation using nested if expressions.
+(if (+ 1 2) (print 50) (if (* 3 2) (print 70) (print 80))) expression representation simplifies the program by converting the cond expression to nested if expressions.
+The transformation adheres to short-circuiting behavior, stopping evaluation once a true condition is found.
+ANF (Administrative-normal form): The program is then translated into ANF, which simplifies complex expressions into a series of statements using let bindings.
+ANF makes the code easier to analyze and generate.
+The program becomes more explicit, with temporary variables (let bindings) managing evaluation order.
+IR-Virtual: This is a lower-level intermediate representation closer to the assembly code.
+The program is broken down into basic operations such as mov-lit, add, cmp, and jump instructions (jz and jmp).
+IR-Virtual deals with data manipulation in registers and memory, reflecting how the program will be executed on hardware.

+x86 Assembly Code: The final target representation is in x86 assembly code, which the hardware can execute directly.
+It contains specific instructions for the x86 architecture, handling data in registers and memory, arithmetic operations, comparisons, and control flow.
+This stage focuses on translating the program into machine-executable code, using printf to print values.
+Each stage converts the high-level IfArith source code to a form that can be executed by hardware.
+The first steps (IfArith and IfArith-Tiny) aim to simplify the code and control short-circuiting behavior.
+The intermediate stages (ANF and IR-Virtual) simplify the program's operations and statements, allowing for more efficient execution.
+The last stage (x86 assembly) produces machine code that is executable on the target architecture.
+The mismatch in the program's output might be attributed to how short-circuiting behavior is handled during the transition from IfArith to IfArith-Tiny, or to potential difficulties with jump management in the IR-Virtual and x86 stages.

 [ Question 3 ]

 Describe each of the passes of the compiler in a slight degree of